pierre-dejoue/factorio-blueprints/README.md

   #004 Blueprint: Waiting Area for 1-2 trains
 ```

-If the exchange string is a blueprint book, one can select a page a of the book from its index.
+If the exchange string is a blueprint book, one can select a page a of the book based on its index.
 From the example above, index `3` will select the "T" junction blueprint:

 ```
 $ python ./blueprints.py -f railway.txt --index 3